AdobeDocs/experience-platform.en/help/tutorials/data-science-workspace.md

 ## How to use JupyterLab Notebooks

-JupyterLab is a web-based user interface for Project Jupyter and is tightly integrated into Adobe Experience Platform.
+[!DNL JupyterLab] is a web-based user interface for [!DNL Project Jupyter] and is tightly integrated into Adobe Experience Platform.
 It provides an interactive development environment for data scientists to work with Jupyter notebooks, code, and data.
-This document provides an overview of JupyterLab and its features as well as instructions to perform common actions.
+This document provides an overview of [!DNL JupyterLab] and its features as well as instructions to perform common actions.

 **This guide will help you:**
-- Access and understand the JupyterLab interface.
+- Access and understand the [!DNL JupyterLab] interface.
-- Understand code cells and the available kernels within JupyterLab.
+- Understand code cells and the available kernels within [!DNL JupyterLab].
 - Understand GPU and memory server configuration in Python/R.
 - Read and query [!DNL Platform] data using Notebooks.
 - Understand the Notebook data limits.